mapa17/MLHI/Exercise_01/README.md

 python GANcontrol.py generate newgen/ckpt-10000/dcgan.ckpt 50 ./newlycreated
 ```

+> Note: use the option --overview to generate a single figure containing NxN pictures

 # DCGAN
 This is a deep convolution GAN based on [YadiraF's dcgan](https://github.com/YadiraF/GAN/blob/master/dcgan.py).
 It has been altered
 to be trained and generate images of 160x160 pixels.